open-viz/grafana-tools/DESIGN.md

-# Detect EmbeddedDashboard for Resource
+# Detect DashboardLink for Resource

 I think I have a clear idea how to solve the Grafana AppBinding / Datasource / Dashboard connection issues.
 This is how: